WORTHY OF THIS GREAT CITY

 11. David Cevallos is an artist and a rebel but also a politician.
 Does he abandon his creative nature in favor of political ambition?
-If so, why?
+What do you think of his decision?

 12. Jimmy Manetti is presented as a very ordinary man.
-Is evil usually dull, even stupid?
+Are evil people often dull?
+Why?

-14. Margery Haskell decides to embrace a conspiracy theory, in part influenced by her personal experience.
+14. Margery Haskell decides to embrace what might be a conspiracy theory, in part influenced by her personal experience.
 Do you think her justified?

 15. An auto accident is a crucial event in the novel.
 Do you think it was a simple accident?
 If so, was Ruth in any way responsible?
 If not, who might have been behind it, and why?

-16. Ruth has an opinion about abstract and installation art.
+16. Ruth recites her theory regarding art, particularly abstract and installation art.
 Do you agree with her?